kubabuda/ecat_servo/docs/001-intro.md

 - Application specific protocol over CAN bus.
 CAN transcievers are cheap, MCUs like STM32F405 used in ODrive got CAN controllers builtin, protocol uses noise resistant transmission over differential pairs.
 At top speed it is fast enough for few axis at hundreds of Hz; bandwidth does not leave much room for more axis, faster control loops, or additional I/O. Cheap way but non standardized at all: seems like quadruped robot actuators have their data formats, quadcopters their own, and so on.
 Drawbacks: Linux supports CAN, but AFAIK are there no realtime CAN adapters for Linux available that are not in $$$s range.
 Cheaper options are USB to CAN adapters like CANtacts, CANable, but USB is not good for realtime required for motion control.
 Some projects are solving this by running realtime part on  This adds another non standard layer

 - CAN bus with CANopen devices.
 CANopen is standarization of data format for various devices commuincating over CAN bus.
 When it comes to motion control, device profile for servo drive over CAN bus is called CiA (CAN in Automation) 402; industrial servodrives implementing this profile are available from number of vendors.
 This approach would still have some of the drawbacks of using custom CAN protocols (no affordable realtime CAN adapter for PC controller, limited speed and bandwidth in comparison to Ethernet based protocols).
-Apparently this is not popular solution in open source.
+Apparently this is not popular solution in open source, no wonder.

+### Summary

 I am sure I ommited some motion control solutions from this market segment.
 Let me know if I need to correct something.

-## How it could be done
+# How it could be done

-We need simple to use, low cost and powerful solution that is compatible with industry standards, but not depending only on That One Company That Had Build It.
+We need simple to use, low cost and powerful solution that is compatible with industry standards, that is not totally owned by That One Company Behind It.
 And we need to make it completely open source, so we can do with it what we want.
 From all the options above, solution that is nearest to this all is EtherCAT.
 It gives us fast controller on the cheap, plenty of I/O and actuators to choose from numerous vendors, is properly supported with LinuxCNC, has multiple open source master libraries (SOEM, EtherLab) and more.
-And as one can already tell, this project bets on EtherCAT.

-# What is to be done
+# What is there to be done

+## Licensing

+EtherCAT Technology Group (ETG) calls it open network, but it is not open as in GPL or MIT license.
+It means anyone can sign up to be member of ETG and get access to documentation, code samples and code generation tools, for free.
+It comes however with obligation not disclose any of these materials to anyone who is not member of ETG.
+EtherCAT trademark licensing implies also that no device can be sold with EtherCAT markings if vendor offering it has no valid Conformance Testing Tool license.
+Official code stack from Beckhoff is called Slave Stack Code.
+Licensing on that code prohibits it from being used in open source projects.
+Luckily there is alternative, GPL licensed stack: SOES from Open EtherCAT Society.
+This means following project is going to be under GPL too.

+TLDR one should be good with using EtherCAT in OSS project if he use SOES, and does not sell anything marked with EtherCAT logo or name

-## Motion control protocol
+## Select motion control protocol

 EtherCAT itself is only data link layer.
 One could roll out his own protocol on top of it, but what we want is to adapt standard protocols for interoperability with devices available on the market.
 Most popular protocol for EtherCAT is CoE: CANopen over EtherCAT, that mirrors CANopen way of working with Object Dictionary and Protocol Data Objects, but uses EtherCAT network instead of CAN bus.
 For motion control over EtherCAT, it means CoE CiA402.
 There is alternative protocol, SERCOS over EtherCAT, which seems to be way less popular and (for new, open source projects) has no real edge over CoE CiA402 that I know of.

 This project will focus on CiA402, and will start by implementing its csp mode (cyclic synchronous position), as most convinient to use with CNC controllers like LinuxCNC.

-## Licensing, code stack

-EtherCAT Technology group calls it open network, but it is not open as in GPL or MIT license.
-Rather, it means anyone can sign up to be member of ETH and get access to documentation, code samples and tools.
-Licensing on that code prohibits it from being used in open source projects.
-Luckily there is alternative, GPL licensed stack: SOES from Open EtherCAT Society.
-This means following project is going to be under GPL too.
-EtherCAT trademark licensing implies also that no device can be sold with EtherCAT marking if vendor offering it has no valid Conformance Testing Tool license.

-## Hardware
+## Get hardware

-### ESC (Ethercat Slave Controller)
+### Select ESC (Ethercat Slave Controller) chip

 EtherCAT does not require special hardware on controller (master) side, generic Ethernet adapter is all that is needed.
 On slave side, hardware support is neecessary in form of dedicated ESC chip.
 Well, it can be also done with FPGA and IP cores are available for purchase but I am going to leave this aside for now.